Travel awards for the FENS Forum 2024

 • Weak passport holders (according to latest Henley Passport Index)

-• Studying or working in a country with low gross domestic expenditure on R&D (GERD) measured against gross domestic product (GDP) and number of researchers per million inhabitants (according to latest UIS statistics)
+• Studying or working in a country with low gross domestic expenditure on R&D (GERD) (according to latest UIS data)

 Please note that this is a working definition.
 Practices, identities and minority status may change over time, depending on culture and geopolitics, and as such, feedback is very welcome.